google/framework-for-osdu/osdu-r2/os-file/README.md

 access for that object.
     * By the signed URL, the user or application will upload their file for ingestion.
     * The generated signed URL has the maximum duration of 7 days.
-4. Query the Registry service to create a record with file data in the database.
+4. Create a record with file data in the database.
 The record will contain a key-value pair with the file ID as the key and object as the value.
 5. Return the signed URL and file ID to the application or user.

 ### File location delivery